EddieHubCommunity/open-source-practice/README.md

 # Hacktoberfest Practice Pull Requests

-Repo for you to raise a Pull Request for practice.
+Repository for you to raise a Pull Request to practice open-source! 🎉

 ## Add your name to the alphabetical list and, optionally, a link to your GitHub account (in alphabetical order below your letter too)

 ## How to contribute (overall process)

-1. Fork the project using the gray `Fork` button in the top right of this page
+1. Fork the project using the gray `Fork` button in the top right of this page.
-2. Make any changes in your forked repo
+2. Make any changes in your forked repository.
 3. On this repo, click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`) and raise a Pull Request by clicking the green `New Pull Request` button and selecting your fork from the right dropdown field.

 You can ask questions by raising an [issue](https://github.com/EddieHubCommunity/hacktoberfest-practice/issues/new).